Numerical investigation of the nonlinear interaction between the sinusoidal motion-induced and gust-induced forces

-where $B$ is the bridge deck width, $U$ is the mean wind velocity, $\alpha_s$ is the static angle of attack ($\alpha_s$=0 in this study), $\alpha_0 $ is the pitch displacement amplitude, $\dot{h}_0$ and $\dot{\alpha}_0$ are respectively the heave and pitch velocity amplitudes, and $w_0$ is the gust velocity amplitude.
-The phase shifts between the gust and motion, heave or pitch, are given as $\Delta \phi_{w,\dot{h}}$ and $\Delta \phi_{w,\alpha}$, respectively.
-The parameter $m_j$ for $j \in \{ L, M\}$, where $L$ is the lift and $M$ is the moment force, defines the position of the aerodynamic center on the bridge deck.
-For thin airfoils $m_j$=0.25 (front quarter-point) while for streamlined bridge decks the value of $m_j$ often falls between -0.5 and 0.5 \citep{Wu2013a} or obtained from aerodynamic derivatives \citep{Diana1993}.
-The comparison LU model is not formulated on the basis of an aerodynamically equivalent steady-state \citep{Kavrakov2019b}; hence, the value of the aerodynamic center is only indicative in the angle of attack and set to $m_L=m_M$=0.25.
 The phase and amplitude regulate the amplitude of the effective angle of attack.
 Table \ref{T1} depict the combination of input parameters used in this study.
 A total of 14 cases are studied, wherein the first 6 (I-VI) are with a single type of excitation with two different effective angle amplitudes of 1.5 and 4 degrees.